MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-10-and-privacy-compliance.md

 ### 3.2 View

-The [Diagnostic Data Viewer (DDV)](diagnostic-data-viewer-overview.md) provides a view into the diagnostic data being collected from a Windows 10 or Windows 11 device.
+The [Diagnostic Data Viewer (DDV)](diagnostic-data-viewer-overview.md) provides a view into the diagnostic data being collected from a Windows device.
 Administrators can also use the [Get-DiagnosticData](microsoft-diagnosticdataviewer.md#install-and-use-the-diagnostic-data-viewer-for-powershell) PowerShell cmdlet.

 >[!Note]
 >If the Windows diagnostic data processor configuration is enabled, IT administrators can view the diagnostic data that is associated with a user from the admin portal.